zzy1993/mission_impossible/README.md

 ### Implement MLFQ:

-Your MLFQ scheduler will be very simple and will not have any mechanisms to prevent gaming or starvation.
-Specifically, your MLFQ scheduler should follow these very precise rules:
+Our MLFQ scheduler should follow these very precise rules:

 When a process is first created, it should be placed at the highest priority.
 Place this process at the end of the high priority queue.
 At any given point in time, the highest-priority ready process should be run.